corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Set Account Status

-Send a `PUT` request to the `/accounts/set-status` endpoint to invoke the [`SetAccountStatusFlow`](back-end-guide.md#setaccountstatusflow).
+Send a `PUT` request to the `/accounts/set-status` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#setaccountstatusflow">`SetAccountStatusFlow`</a>.
 The `SetAccountStatusFlow` updates the status of an account with a specified account ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `PUT`.
 - Path: `/accounts/set-status`.